Download the General Student Information Sheet

 Free, accessible parking is available on campus.

-Most continuing professional education (CPE) courses utilize the Penn State University Course Management Tool (ANGEL), which enables students to electronically view assignments, access team journals, receive group mail, participate in discussion forums, etc. You will receive instruction on using this tool during your first class.
-If you do not remember your User ID or password, or have any other issues with logging into the ANGEL course, please contact the Outreach Non-Credit Registration Office at 814-867-4973 or firstname.lastname@example.org.
+Most continuing professional education (CPE) courses utilize the Penn State University Course Management Tool (Canvas), which enables students to electronically view assignments, access team journals, receive group mail, participate in discussion forums, etc. You will receive instruction on using this tool during your first class.
+If you do not remember your User ID or password, or have any other issues with logging into the Canvas group, please contact the Outreach Non-Credit Registration Office at 814-867-4973 or firstname.lastname@example.org.